Our sexual health service is a free and confidential service open to everyone.

 The tests are simple and you can take it yourself using a urine sample or a swab.
 If your test is positive, that means you probably have chlamydia.
 A health advisor will arrange to give you antibiotics.

-To find out more about the chlamydia screening programme please visit the Check your bits site.
-To request your free confidential Chlamydia testing kit if you live in North Tyneside or Northumberland please telephone 0191 297 9859 and leave your name, address and contact number and a pack will be sent to you.
+To request your free confidential Chlamydia testing kit if you live in North Tyneside or Northumberland please telephone 0191 297 9859 or email [email protected] and leave your name, address and contact number and a pack will be sent to you.

 For further information or to speak to a health advisor, please contact: